guerrero-fj/Fundamentals-of-Hydrology/index.md

 * [Notebook 1](https://github.com/guerrero-fj/Fundamentals-of-Hydrology/blob/main/Notebook_1.Rmd)

 ### How to access the content of these notebooks:
-1. Click on the link
+1. Click on the link to the notebook above
-2. Once in the corresponding page click on the icon "Copy raw contents" (see below)
+2. Once at the corresponding page click on the icon "Copy raw contents" (see below)

 ![a screenshot of a code file](https://github.com/guerrero-fj/Fundamentals-of-Hydrology/blob/main/assets/images/copy_raw_contents.jpg)

-4. Open a new notebook in RStudio and paste the content there.
+3. Open a new notebook in RStudio and paste the content there.
 Save this file as dd-mm-yy_notebook_n_last,.
 For example to have the latest version of Notebook_1 after a class session on June 23, 2022.
 You would save the file as 23_06_22_notebook_1_last